pushpakumar02/Github-repositiory-collection/CONTRIBUTING.md

 ## Making Contributions

-To contribute to the SDE Repository Collection, follow these steps:
+To contribute to the Github Repository Collection, follow these steps:

 1. Fork the repository to your GitHub account.
 2. Clone the forked repository to your local machine.
 3. Create a new branch for your changes: `git checkout -b my-branch-name`.
 4. Make your desired changes, whether it's adding new companies or universities, fixing broken URLs, or making improvements to the existing content.
-5. Commit your changes with descriptive commit messages: `git commit -m "Add XYZ company to the list"`.
+5. Commit your changes with descriptive commit messages.
 6. Push your changes to your forked repository: `git push origin my-branch-name`.
 7. Create a pull request (PR) from your forked repository to the main repository.
 8. Provide a clear description of your changes in the PR and link any relevant issues if applicable.